stefanndoka7/Assignment-1/README.md

 The program then outputs a message that contains the inputs and some new information related to the inputs, the total beats of the song and the length of one beat in seconds.

 ## UPDATE: 10/28/2025

+-added input validation that will cause the program to close if the user inputs invalid inputs for the integers

--added input validation to ensure users dont enter letters for numbers based variables -updated the output to have a table style format using setw -added functionality to save the output of the program as a txt file titled "report.txt"
+-updated the output to have a table style format using setw

+-added functionality to save the output of the program as a txt file titled "report.txt"